Select a program of interest and we’ll connect you with trade schools that match your goals.

 Contact admissions departments directly to ask about pass rates for certification exams and where graduates find jobs.

 According to the U.S. Bureau of Labor Statistics, phlebotomy is expected to grow faster than average compared to most occupations.
-That growth means steady demand for trained professionals in hospitals, clinics, and diagnostic labs.
+That growth means ongoing hiring needs for trained professionals in hospitals, clinics, and diagnostic labs.

 Getting started as a phlebotomist in North Dakota is straightforward.
 You don’t need a state license, but you’ll need training and certification to be competitive.